TauWu/template_crawler/README.md

 1. Here is the crawl difficulty's order of different websites: ziroom > lianjia > qk.
 2. When you get the rent price of ziroom, you're supposed to download a temp img, and then, get the string from img by using OCR tools.
 Ziroom website will give the index of each number and you should joint it.
+3. `TODO` This project use gevent to download webpage and use `asdef` and `await` request to download imgs.
+It can be quicker if turn `gevent` + `asdef` asynchronous mode to `gevent` mode or `asdef` asynchronous mode, because the waste of exchange for threads.